Generic Name: cefotaxime (SEF-oh-TAX-eem)

 - if you have had a severe allergic reaction (eg, severe rash, hives, difficulty breathing, dizziness) to a penicillin (eg, amoxicillin) or other beta-lactam antibiotic (eg, imipenem)

-- if you have poor nutrition
+- if you have kidney problems or poor nutrition

 Some MEDICINES MAY INTERACT with cefotaxime.
 Tell your health care provider if you are taking any other medicines, especially any of the following: